 If a site fits beautifully on a mobile device but its content looks as if someone blew its proportions, it will never be mobile friendly.

 Well, you should because a majority of all digital content consumption happens on mobile devices.

 Not only that, the percentage of mobile-only people is steadily outgrowing the percentage of the desktop-only audience.

 In other words, responsive design is vital to keep and attract customers who rely on mobile devices.

 To make sense to this growing mobile-only readers, a responsive site alone is not enough.

-Keep in mind that mobile friendly content is easy to write – this post will prove it.
+Keep in mind that mobile-friendly content is easy to write and this post will prove it.

 Here, I’ll show you the many ways to write content that reads well on mobile devices.
 But before we see how to optimize your content for a mobile device, let’s first see how people read on them.

 Understanding a mobile user’s reading patterns when they’re on their device will help you write better because it will free you from focusing on generic web writing rules.